 One of the neat aspects of the channel is that GermanPod101 likes to mix it up a bit with a variety of formats.
 So, some videos feature a presenter on camera while others rely on just pictures and audio.
 Language students will find the German listening practice videos particularly useful.
 Each one presents dialogue and questions in German which you have to respond to in German.
 The answers are given at the end of the lesson.

-During each video, there’s an opportunity for interaction as you repeat phrases with Eva.
+During each German video lesson, there’s an opportunity for interaction as you repeat phrases with Eva.
 If you feel in the mood for a challenge, you can watch the handful of videos that are conducted entirely in German.

 Blitztag1 just gets straight down to teaching German.
 No frills, fuss, special effects or anything else that might distract you from your German language learning journey.
 There’s no host in sight.
 All you see are word sheets and occasional pictures.
 All of the text is in German followed by the English translations.

 Here’s a challenge to set yourself: Professional German tutor Michael Schmitz believes you can learn to speak basic but proper German in 30 days.
 So what are you waiting for?
-On your marks, get set and GO!
-His YouTube channel is full of tutorials that are divided into days, so there’s Day 01, Day 02 and so on.
+On your marks, get set and go!
+His German learning YouTube channel is full of tutorials that are divided into days, so there’s Day 01, Day 02 and so on.

-Each video lasts for less than five minutes and most of them feature Michael in vision, either hosting in a classroom or on location.
+Each Smarter German video lasts for about five minutes and most of them feature Michael in vision, either hosting in a classroom or on location.
 All of the basics are covered here such as pronunciation and grammar essentials.
 It’s like having your own personal tutor on call whenever you want him.

-These channels show just how much educational value can be gleaned from YouTube.
-The lessons are rich with information, well-presented, most often entertaining and, best of all, they won’t cost you a single cent.
+These channels show just how easy it is to learn German with YouTube.
+The German video lessons are rich with information, well-presented, most often entertaining and, best of all, they won’t cost you a single cent.